ROHIT-RAY-GIT/Pulsar-Prediction-Using-Machine-Learning-Models/README.md

 # Pulsar Star Classification Project 🚀🌌

 ## Overview
-This project aims to classify pulsar stars using various SVM models with different kernels and hyperparameters.
+This project aims to classify pulsar stars using SVM model with different kernels and hyperparameters.
 The primary goal is to achieve high accuracy in distinguishing between pulsar stars and non-pulsar stars based on the given dataset.

 ## Table of Contents
 1. [Introduction](#introduction)